marcinp25/northwind-sql-analytics/README.md

 **Problem:** Marketing wants a "premium tier" catalogue list per category for seasonal promotions and bundle design.
 Ties must be handled fairly.

-**SQL approach:** `DENSE_RANK()` inside a CTE partitions by `category_id`, ranks by price descending.  `DENSE_RANK` (not `RANK`) means two equally-priced products both appear — no arbitrary exclusion.
+**SQL approach:** `DENSE_RANK()` inside a CTE ranks products by price descending, separately for each category.
+Unlike `RANK`, `DENSE_RANK` never skips a number after a tie — so both products get rank 2 and the next one gets rank 3, not rank 4.
 Outer query filters `<= 3`.

 **Outcome / next step:**
-- Categories returning fewer than 3 products signal a thin catalogue — a gap that product sourcing can fill.
+- A category with fewer than 3 results has a narrow product range — an opportunity to expand the catalogue.
-- The list feeds directly into promotional copy, gift-set curation, or loyalty programme rewards.
+- The top-3 list per category is ready to use for premium promotions, gift sets, or loyalty programme rewards

 ![Product Rankings](./results/result_4.png)